 Keto in Five Digital Cookbook Bundle (Our Favorite!)

-The reason we love these ecookbook series so much is that they contains over 120 tasty and easy low carb recipes to follow.
-There are 30 breakfasts, 30 lunches, 30 dinners and 30 desserts for you to choose from.
-What makes this different from the rest of the cookbooks is that all of these recipes are made with just 5 simple ingredients and can be done in 5 easy steps.
+We love this e-cook book series so much because it contains over 120 tasty and easy low-carb recipes to follow.
+There are 30 breakfasts, 30 lunches, 30 dinners, and 30 desserts for you to choose from.
+All of these recipes are made with just five simple ingredients and can be done in five easy steps.

-Each serving contains 5 net carbs or less which makes it perfect for your keto lifestyle.
-You can eat 1 breakfast, 1 lunch, 1 dinner and 1 dessert every day and still stay under 20g net carb limit.
-How amazing?
+Each serving contains 5 net carbs or less, which makes it perfect for your keto lifestyle.
+You can eat one breakfast, lunch, dinner and dessert every day and still stay under the 20 gram net carb limit.
+How amazing is that?

-A List of Keto Books for Beginners and Advanced (Paperback)
+A List of Keto Books for Beginners and Advanced Dieters (Paperback)

 Leanne Vogel, the author of this book, is a nutritional educator and is the founder of Healthful Pursuit, a popular health blog.
 The Keto Diet book is a four-time national and international bestseller.

 Leanne came across the Ketogenic diet in 2014 and it has helped end her 8-year struggle with irregular periods, hyperthyroidism, hormonal imbalance, and adrenal dysfunction.
-Since then, she has used her blog and YouTube channel to share her experience and educate others about Keto diet.
+Since then, she has used her blog and YouTube channel to share her experience and educate others about the keto diet.

-Something that you will appreciate about this book is that it’s not just plain text on every page but it also has a mix of interesting graphics to help you digest and remember key points easily.
-Another interesting thing about this Keto book is that it has an image recipe index so you can look at the images of each recipe at a glance to quickly decide which ones to try.
+This book is not just plain text on every page.
+It also has a mix of interesting graphics to help you digest what you’ve learned and remember key points easily.
+Another interesting thing about this keto book is that it has an image recipe index so you can look at the images of each recipe at a glance to quickly decide which ones to try.

-As the title says, this book is a complete guide to everything you need to know about the way your body works and how to get started with the Ketogenic diet.
-It really focuses on the science behind bodily functions and Keto diet.
+As the title says, this book is a complete guide to everything you need to know about the way your body works and how to get started with the ketogenic diet.
+It really focuses on the science behind bodily functions and how they are influenced by the keto diet.

-Don’t let the science part put you off because it’s written in an easy to read and understand style of writing.
+Don’t let the science part put you off because it’s written in an easy to read style of writing.

-That being said, some people may see it as an information overload.
-If learning about the science behind everything to do with Keto diet is what you’re looking for then this book is a great choice.
-If you’re looking for a book with practical how-to tips then keep scrolling down.
+That being said, some people may see it as information overload.
+If learning about the science behind everything to do with the keto diet is what you’re looking for, then this book is a great choice.
+If you’re looking for a book with practical how-to tips, then keep scrolling down.

 The authors of the Ketogenic Bible book are award-winning researchers with Ph.D. level qualifications.

-Eric C. Westman, the second author is of Keto Clarity is an associate professor of Medicine, a practicing internist, and a low carb diet researcher.
+Eric C. Westman, the second author of Keto Clarity, is an associate professor of Medicine, a practicing internist, and a low carb diet researcher.

-One big reason for their quick growing fame is their honesty and transparency in everything they share about Keto diet.
+One big reason for their quick growing fame is their honesty and transparency in everything they share about the keto diet.

 A quick glance at some of their YouTube videos will make you agree with the above statement.